rgrisha/secureprog/README.md

-# secureprog
+# Secure programming course

-Secure programming course
+## For tasks checkout this repo and run commands (f.ex task1)